TabbycatDebate/tabbycat/docs/install/local.rst

   have your own preferred method of running Django projects, you can also do that.
 Just be aware that we haven't tried it.

-.. admonition:: Developers
-  :class: tip

-  If you're involved in or interested in developing Tabbycat, you'll want to set up a local installation, because it's much faster to test your code that way.

 Okay, so how do I do it?
 ========================

-Instructions are here:
+The easiest option is to :ref:`install Tabbycat using Docker <install-docker>`.
+This method should work across all operating systems and by far the easiest way to get a local copy running.

+If installing using Docker does not work, or if you want to be able to modify Tabbycat's code we also have a number of instructions for manually setting up a copy of Tabbycat.
+There instructions are here:

 - :ref:`install-linux`
 - :ref:`install-osx`